What you should know about behavior contagion.

 The headline should have read, “two wrongs don’t make a right”.
 From my experience, the out-of-network strategy gained traction because physicians felt undervalued and lacked the ability or leverage to negotiate better rates.
 Knowledge of the out of network strategy spread through their peer networks and more started doing it.
 Fear of missing out [aka: FOMO] is an example of behavior contagion.

 The second wrong was the payer’s reaction to the strategy.
 The healthcare providers participating in the out-of-network strategy were sent warning letters but few put much creed in them.
 Many of the strategy diehards were eventually economic credentialed out of the new narrow networks.
-Now they have few options for getting paid.
-It’s a big problem.
+Now they have few options for getting paid and it’s a big problem.

 One way or another, the wrongs need to be righted so that this issue is put to rest and we all move forward.